fiatjaf/mcldsp/README.md

 ## How to use

 1. Download the [release](https://github.com/fiatjaf/mcldsp/releases) corresponding to the database version of your `lightningd.sqlite3` file.
 To find out what is your version, run `sqlite3 ~/.lightning/bitcoin/lightningd.sqlite3 'select version from version'`.
 If there's no release corresponding to your version, upgrade to the newest `master` and [ping me](https://t.me/fiatjaf) so I can make a new release with the latest changes.
 2. Your c-lightning should be compiled with support for PostgreSQL.
-That happens automatically if you have libpq installed and reachable at `/usr/include/postgresql/libpq-fe.h`.
+That happens automatically if you have libpq installed.
 3. Create a database on Postgres.
 4. Stop your c-lightning daemon: `lightning-cli stop`.
-5. Run `mcldsp -sqlite=/home/user/.lightning/bitcoin/lightningd.sqlite3 -lightningd=(which lightningd) -postgres=postgres:///myclightningdatabase` (replace with your actual values).
+5. Run `mcldsp -sqlite=/home/user/.lightning/bitcoin/lightningd.sqlite3 -lightningd=(which lightningd) -postgres='postgres:///myclightningdatabase?sslmode=disable'` (replace with your actual values).
 6. Change your `~/.lightning/config` file, add a `wallet=postgres:///myclightningdatabase` there so the next time it starts it will use the PostgreSQL database and not the SQLite file.
 7. Start `lightningd` again and check if everything works.
 8. Delete `mcldsp` so you never run it again.